Pycord-Development/pycord/docs/api.rst

     .. attribute:: stage_instance

-        Represents a scheduled event that is happenning in a :class:`StageChannel`.
+        Represents a scheduled event that is happening in a :class:`StageChannel`.

     .. attribute:: voice

-        Represents a scheduled event that is happenning in a :class:`VoiceChannel`.
+        Represents a scheduled event that is happening in a :class:`VoiceChannel`.

     .. attribute:: external